 Select the QR codes tab.

-Choose the quantity of QR codes from the Quantity dropdown, or enter a custom number if your desired quantity isn’t listed.
+Choose your quantity from the dropdown or enter a custom number.

 Select Generate.